-Along with other signs of global warming — rising temperatures and years of drought — there is now limited water left in many places around the globe.
-Let’s face the fact that fresh water, a limited natural resource, is the only water that animals and we humans can consume.
-Water means life; only with water can things grow and survive.
-Humans are doing an excellent job of depleting Earth’s natural resources — and water is one of them.
 Our planet might not completely run out of water, but more and more people around the world do not have access to clean fresh water when needed.
 Did you know that the world’s fresh water can be found in only six countries and that only 3% of all water on Earth is drinkable water?
-My family of two adults and three children live in Southern California and here we have been dealing with extreme weather and drought, so water conservation has become second nature for us.
-Here are our tips for water conservation:
+My family of two adults and three children live in Southern California and here we have been dealing with extreme weather and drought, so we found many ways to conserve water, which have become second nature for us.

 1. Let your lawn turn brown